Bright-Kweku-Amoah/Bright-Kweku-Amoah/README.md

 👯 I'm looking to collaborate on projects that align with my interests and skills.

-🤔 I'm looking for help with finding opportunities to apply my skills in real-world projects.
+🤔 I'm looking for help with finding opportunities to apply my skills to real-world projects.

 💬 Ask me about Vue.js, Firebase, or Node.js!

-😄 Pronouns: He/Him

-⚡ Fun fact: I'm a basketball enthusiast and a fan of the Los Angeles Lakers! 🏀🔥
+⚡ Fun fact: I'm a basketball and football enthusiast and a fan of the Memphis Grizzlies and F.C Barcelona ! 🏀🔥

 Let's connect and build something amazing! 🤝🚀